ameritusweb/ParallelReverseAutoDiff/README.md

 FlattenOperation

+### Vector Neural Network (VNN) Operations
+These types of operations typically operate on instances of the Matrix class where the left half are magnitudes and the right half are angles in radians.
+Learn more about Vector Neural Networks [here](https://www.amazon.com/Vector-Neural-Networks-Geometric-Tensors-ebook/dp/B0CXBV3DY5/ref=sr_1_1).

+ElementwiseSquareOperation

+ElementwiseVectorAddOperation

+ElementwiseVectorCartesianSummationOperation

+ElementwiseVectorConstituentMultiplyOperation

+ElementwiseVectorDecompositionOperation

+ElementwiseVectorMiniDecompositionOperation

+PairwiseSineSoftmaxOperation

+VectorAttentionBinaryOperation

+VectorAttentionOperation

+VectorizeOperation

 ### Neural Network Parameters

 Each neural network base class has a set of parameters that can be used to configure the neural network.
 They are as follows: